 Looking out over the top of the boreal forest, the High Ropes Course is an incredible obstacle course set 30 feet in the air.
 Students swing from Tarzan ropes, walk on tightrope wires and climb a cargo net before jumping on the zip line for an exhilarating ride back to solid ground.

-The program offers paddlers the opportunity to increase their skill and knowledge of whitewater paddling in small currents to progressively more challenging whitewater conditions.
+On the 22-day course the expedition offers paddlers the opportunity to increase their skill and knowledge of whitewater paddling in small currents to progressively more challenging whitewater conditions.
 Emphasis is placed on greater boat control, safety and the thrill of whitewater paddling.
-A half day of whitewater kayaking contributes to the undeniable excitement of running whitewater.
+A half day of whitewater kayaking contributes the undeniable excitement of running frothy rapids.
 Students learn to “read” the river to determine the best routes through rushing waters while trusting themselves to make split second decisions, all of which adds to the exhilaration and jubilation of completing the expedition.

-Established in 1964, the Boundary Waters Canoe Area Wilderness (BWCAW) is a labyrinth of lakes and rocks that has been specifically protected as a true American wilderness; no roads, power lines or motorized craft may enter its borders.
-Therefore the Boundary Waters has changed little since its unveiling when the glaciers melted 10,000 years ago.
+Established in 1964, the Boundary Waters Canoe Area Wilderness (BWCAW) is a labyrinth of lakes and rocks that has been specifically protected as a true American wilderness.
+No roads, power lines, or motorized craft may enter its borders; therefore the Boundary Waters wilderness has changed little since its unveiling when the glaciers melted 10,000 years ago.
 Over 1 million acres in size, the BWCAW extends nearly 150 miles along the Canadian border.
 With over 1,200 miles of canoe routes, nearly 2,200 designated campsites and more than 1,000 lakes and streams, the BWCAW is an amazing place to experience the wilderness.